08 Feb User Experience vs. Customer Experience

 Bringing CX and UX Together

-Despite these differences, both customer experience and user experience are both designed to provide better experience and value, which helps a business grow and become more profitable.
+Despite these differences, both customer experience and user experience are designed to provide better experience and value, which helps a business grow and become more profitable.

 Omnichannel strategy is also becoming vital in modern business.
 Omnichannel strategy refers to content strategy that’s designed to create communication channels and supporting resources that cooperate with each other, rather than working in parallel, to provide a seamless experience.
 Consumers expect a seamless experience across websites, apps, stores and any other interaction with a brand.
 With this in mind, neither customer experience nor user experience can be isolated.